martinasladek/osf_raw_data/README.md

   - Individual analysis files for each paper labelled with appropriate ID.
 - `objects` folder:
   - `lm` folder has the exports of all linear models from individual papers
   - `models` contains the results and MCMC draws from all Bayesian models fitted to obtain typical estimates.
+Note that this file was too large to host on github.
+It's hosted on OSF instead - you can access it through the repository link above, or use this link that links directly to the file: https://osf.io/ts9fb
 - `scripts` folder contains helper functions used for re-analyses of linear models and for extracting information about residual metrics.